-Whilst fewer women (10.8%) than men (29.3%) received a bonus payment (due in part to the fact that the positions where employees are eligible to receive bonus payments, namely Sales and Service, are mainly occupied by men), this is an increase on 2022.
-However the very low mean bonus gap at -38.0% and median bonus gap at -10.3% reflects the fact that there are more women receiving bonus in senior roles.
+Fewer women (13.6%) than men (32.2%) received a bonus payment, (due in part to the fact that the positions where employees are eligible to receive bonus payments, namely Sales and Service, are mainly occupied by men), however this is an increase of 2.8% on 2023 and the mean bonus pay gap at -19.1% is very low.
+This reflects the fact that there are more women receiving higher bonus in senior roles however the median bonus pay gap at 7.3% reflects that these are still in a minority.